noahehall/theBookOfNoah/0current/frontendtech_accessibility.md

 ## ARIA
   - ARIA: accessible rich internet applications; set of attributes that define ways to make web content and applications more accessible to people with disabilities
+    - web accessibility issues cannot be managed with native HTML, ARIA bridges the gap between HTML and assistive technologies

   - sensory characteristics: aspects of UI components, e.g.
     - shape
     - color